othree/tern-coffee/README.md

 Installation
 ------------

-Use npm to install this plugin to global environment.
+Use npm to install this plugin in tern's directory.

+    npm install tern-coffee

+For example, vim user:

+    cd ~/.vim/bundle/tern_for_vim
-    npm install -g tern-coffee
+    npm install tern-coffee

 Then you must let your browser enable tern for CoffeeScript files.
 Vim user can install [tern_for_vim_coffee][2].
 This is very simple plugin.
 You must install